oscar-strasser/public-narratives/monitoring_transport_infrastructure.md

 ### DMCI Map

 The DMCI Map visualizes the movements of road or railway segments observed by InSAR satellites in a straightforward and easily interpretable manner.
-The line of sight data available is transformed into vertical displacements and an average value is calculated for all persistent scatterers within a segment of 50m length.
+The line of sight data available is transformed into vertical displacements and an average value is calculated for all persistent scatterers withn a segment of 50m length.
 The available information is thus merged into one dataset.
 This dataset includes:
 * the classification of the point (road, railway, bridge, tunnel, etc.)
 * the reliability of the point, as expressed by the number of available persistent scatterers within the segment,
 * the evaluation result wether the point shows no anomalies, is subjected to settlement or uplift or no assessment is possible due to insufficient or inconsistent data,